brown-ccv/community-gcal-lab-automation/README.md

 - Enter base date, participant ID, and time
 - See a preview of events to be created
 - Create or delete events with one click
+- A banner will indicate if you're in Demo or Live mode

 See `docs/WEB_USER_GUIDE.md` for detailed instructions for lab members.